ScottIsebrand/dueling-wizards/README.md

 # Dueling Wizards

-This is a variation of a basic computer game version of the hand game Rock, Paper, Scissors (also known as Rochambeau or as Stone, Paper, Scissors).
+This is a variation of a basic, computer-game version of the hand game Rock, Paper, Scissors (also known as Rochambeau or as Stone, Paper, Scissors).

 ## Motivation